leo-schultheiss/compare_variance_residual/Readme.md

-# Robustness Tests for encoding models
+# Comparing Variance Partitioning and the Residual Method for Interpreting Brain Recordings

-This repository contains code for the Bachelor's Thesis "Interpreting Brain Recordings Through the Robustness of DNN Model Representations".
+This repository contains code for the Bachelor's Thesis "Comparing Variance Partitioning and the Residual Method for Interpreting Brain Recordings".